zopefoundation/zope.app.preference/src/zope/app/preference/README.txt

 zope.app.preference
 ===================

-This package provides a user interface in th ZMI, so the user can edit the preferences.
+This package provides a user interface in the ZMI, so the user can edit the preferences.

 Set up